landgraf/dhcp-fedora/bind/bind/README.md

 It also addresses several bugs related to the use of an LMDB database to store data related to zones added via `rndc addzone` or catalog zones.

+#### BIND 9.11.3

+BIND 9.11.3 is a maintenance release, and addresses the security flaw disclosed in CVE-2017-3145.

+#### BIND 9.11.4

+BIND 9.11.4 is a maintenance release, and addresses the security flaw disclosed in CVE-2018-5738.
+It also introduces "root key sentinel" support, enabling validating resolvers to indicate via a special query which trust anchors are configured for the root zone.

+#### BIND 9.11.5

+BIND 9.11.5 is a maintenance release, and also addresses CVE-2018-5741 by correcting faulty documentation and introducing the following new
+feature:

+* New `krb5-selfsub` and `ms-selfsub` rule types for `update-policy` statements allow updating of subdomains based on a Kerberos or Active Directory machine principal.

+#### BIND 9.11.6

+BIND 9.11.6 is a maintenance release, and also addresses the security flaws disclosed in CVE-2018-5743, CVE-2018-5745, CVE-2018-5744, and CVE-2019-6465.

+#### BIND 9.11.7

+BIND 9.11.7 is a maintenance release, and also addresses the security flaw disclosed in CVE-2018-5743.

+#### BIND 9.11.8

+BIND 9.11.8 is a maintenance release, and also addresses the security flaw disclosed in CVE-2019-6471.

+#### BIND 9.11.9

+BIND 9.11.9 is a maintenance release, and also adds support for the new MaxMind GeoIP2 geolocation API when built with `configure --with-geoip2`.

+#### BIND 9.11.10

+BIND 9.11.10 is a maintenance release.

+#### BIND 9.11.11

+BIND 9.11.11 is a maintenance release.

+#### BIND 9.11.12

+BIND 9.11.12 is a maintenance release.

+#### BIND 9.11.13

+BIND 9.11.13 is a maintenance release, and also addresses the security vulnerability disclosed in CVE-2019-6477.

+#### BIND 9.11.14

+BIND 9.11.14 is a maintenance release.

 ### <a name="build"/> Building BIND

-BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
-Successful builds have been observed on many versions of Linux and UNIX, including RedHat, Fedora, Debian, Ubuntu, SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.
+Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
+Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

-BIND is also available for Windows XP, 2003, 2008, and higher.
-See `win32utils/readme1st.txt` for details on building for Windows systems.
+BIND is also available for Windows Server 2008 and higher.
+See `win32utils/build.txt` for details on building for Windows systems.

 To build on a UNIX or Linux system, use: